Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/mint-xfer.rst

 .. image:: images/transfer-view.png
     :width: 100%

-You have now completed part one of the NFT minting tutorial.
+You have now completed the NFT minting tutorial.